-Sandra is co-author (with Anne Davies and Brenda Augusta) of our newest resource, Collecting Evidence and Portfolios: Engaging Students in Pedagogical Documentation, published in June, 2017.
-Sandra and Anne Davies co-authored Grading, Reporting, and Professional Judgment in Elementary Classrooms (2016) as well as A Fresh Look at Grading and Reporting in High Schools (2014).
-Also in 2014, The Curriculum Journal published a research report, “System Leaders Using Assessment for Learning as Both the Change and the Change Process: Developing Theory From Practice,” an 11 year longitudinal study that focused on system leadership that Sandra wrote with three colleagues.
-She is a co-editor (with Kathy Busick and Anne Davies) of Quality Assessment in High Schools: Accounts from Teachers (2013).
+Sandra is co-author of Collecting Evidence and Portfolios: Engaging Students in Pedagogical Documentation (2017), Grading, Reporting, and Professional Judgment in Elementary Classrooms (2016), as well as A Fresh Look at Grading and Reporting in High Schools (2014).
+Also in 2014, The Curriculum Journal published the research report “System Leaders Using Assessment for Learning as Both the Change and the Change Process: Developing Theory From Practice” – an 11 year longitudinal study focused on system leadership, written by Sandra and three colleagues.
 In 2012, Sandra co-authored the Leaders’ Series: Transforming Schools and Systems Using Assessment: A Practical Guide and Leading the Way to Assessment for Learning: A Practical Guide with Anne Davies and Beth Parrott Reynolds.
-Currently, she has several other works in progress.
+She currently has several other works in progress.

 Her tireless efforts to increase student achievement earned a nomination for the Lieutenant Governor’s Elementary School Classroom Teacher Award and the YMCA Women of Distinction Award.
 She has served as President of the Manitoba Association of School Superintendents and as President of the Manitoba Affiliate of ASCD (Association for Supervision and Curriculum Development).
 Sandra is a coaching trainer, promoting the ‘invisible skills’ and cognitive awareness that strengthen educators’ effectiveness.